-How long do small groups stay together?
+How long do connect groups stay together?
 We ask that each small group commit to stay together for one school term (September – May).
-To have healthy and sustainable rhythms (and leaders), we ask small groups to take a sabbatical between June – August or casually gather for socials and outreach.
+To have healthy and sustainable rhythms (and leaders), we ask connect groups to take a sabbatical between June – August or casually gather for socials and outreach.

 What happens after one year?
 After one year, we want our groups to re-evaluate amongst themselves.
 Multiply?
 Dissolve?
 Carry on as normal?
 Shift focus from connecting to outreach?
 Fresh vision keeps groups from growing stale or on auto-pilot.

-How often do small groups meet?
-The greatest benefit of small groups comes through relationships, and relationships don’t happen overnight or in monthly get-togethers.
+How often do connect groups meet?
+The greatest benefit of connect groups comes through relationships, and relationships don’t happen overnight or in monthly get-togethers.
 Therefore, we ask groups to meet weekly or (almost) weekly and for participants to commit to faithfully attend each and every meeting, except in the case of unavoidable conflicts – Netflix does not count.

 What are we going to study?
 While we might have one or two studies a year that we want all the groups to cover, overall, we want groups to decide what they want to study on their own.
 We’ll provide your leaders with some different curriculums to choose from, and feel free to offer up your own suggestions.
 We also encourage groups to adopt the 1 - 4 - 1 rhythm when gathering – 1 social activity, 4 group meetings, 1 service activity.